 Day 3 - Skiu To Markha Trek

 It’s a very pleasant hike, up the Markha valley today with the trail crossing numerous streams.
-Markha is a quaint village with a deserted fort and a small village Overnight in tents.
+Markha is a quaint village with a deserted fort and a small village Overnight in homestay.

 Day 4 - Markha To Thochungtse Trek

 From Markha the country changes and the warm, relatively heavily wooded sections of the lower Markha is left behind.
 One will be required to cross the river several times as there are no bridges here.
 Hankar, en route, is the highest village in the Markha valley.
 Overnight in homestay.

 Trek starts on a good path with several small inclines and a series of grassy ridges.
 There are a series of mani walls (walls carved with Buddhist prayers) and chortens en route.
 This is one of the most beautiful high valleys in Ladakh and is dominated by the Kangyaze peak.
 Overnight in homestay.

 Day 6 - Nimaling To Shang Sumdo Trek